bhstark2/babel-information-model/draft-ietf-babel-information-model.md

      string      rw babel-cert-value;
      string      rw babel-cert-type;
      binary      -- babel-cert-private-key;
-    [operation      babel-cert-test;]
 } babel-dtls-cert-obj;
 ~~~~
 {: artwork-align="left"}

 babel-cert-name:
-: A unique name for this DTLS certificate that can be used to identify
+: A unique name for this certificate that can be used to identify
   the certificate in this object instance, since the value is too long
   to be useful for identification.
 This value MUST NOT be empty and can
   only be provided when this instance is created (i.e., it is not